Skip to Content

 If the water level is less than 1/8 inch (3.2 mm), refill the tray with water to a depth of 13 mm.
 Your seedling’s roots could become soggy and decay if you overfill the tray.

 8. Keep the seed tray in a warm location.
-Although it is not necessary for seeds to receive sunlight to grow, it won’t harm them either.
+Although seeds don’t need to receive sunlight to grow, it won’t harm them either.
 Most plants need soil temperatures above 18 °C for effective germination.
-A soil thermometer, positioned at the same depth as the seeds, can be used to measure the soil’s temperature.
+A soil thermometer, positioned at the same depth as the seeds, can measure the soil’s temperature.

 Once the seedlings have emerged, uncover them and move the seedling trays to a sunny location.
 Take off the humidity cover or plastic wrap so your seedlings may fully absorb the light.

-Every other day, turn your tray 180 degrees to prevent your seedlings from growing unevenly.
+Turn your tray 180 degrees daily to prevent your seedlings from growing unevenly.
 To ensure equal growth, seedlings can also be kept in grow rooms.

 See Related: Different Types of Ivy Plants (+ Examples)